 As we walked through the park we got another stunning view out over the Lough.
 And a jetty area for boats to dock up to, unfortunately we had left ours at home and by left at home I mean left in the shop.

 But many locals our known to dock up here and spend an afternoon at the park.
 Or just simply sat parked up on there boat enjoying this beautiful view.

 As you walk around the main forest there are plenty of little rivers and walkways like these below.
 Everything always looks so peaceful and tranquil and the upkeep of the park is first class.

 The park has 4 walking trails for you to enjoy.
-All the tracks are well maintained and suitable for all ages.
+All the tracks and nature walk are well maintained and suitable for all ages.

 - Drumman’s Island Trail – Starting at the visitor center and 3.5km long